babarkajal/Javascript/README.md

 scripts with a defer attribute will load in the order they are in and will only execute once everything has finished loading.

 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript/async-defer.jpg

+## Operators in Javascript

+Arithmetic Operators: + , - ,/ , \* , %
+Comparison: === , !==, < , >
+Here === and == are two different operators in javascript because === means strictly equal and it checks datatype to for example 12 == '12' --> true
+12 === "12" --> false

+## Variable

+Variable is a container which store values. let a;
+when we print a it returns undefined means there is box a which contain nothing. when we address any undeclared variable like console.log(house); --> house doesn't exit it throws <b color="red">ReferenceError: house is not declared;</b>

+Note: Previous js version uses var.
+Difference between var and let is:

+1. Using var we can use variables ahead of its declaration.
+This is called 'hoisting' Ex. log(fruits); //Prints Undefined var fruits = "apple"; //Declaration and init
+   But Let doesn't allow this behavior.
+2. Var declared variable can be used anywhere in the programming regardless of the scope.
+Let declared variables are limited to block scope only